-As compensation to Wainwright, as the exclusive placement agent in connection with the Offering, the Company paid Wainwright a cash fee of 7% of the aggregate gross proceeds raised in the June 2022 Offering, plus a management fee equal to 0.5% of the gross proceeds raised in the Offering and reimbursement of certain expenses and legal fees.
-The Company also issued to designees of the Wainwright warrants to purchase up to 189,474 shares of Common Stock (the "Placement Agent Warrants").
+As compensation to H.C.
+Wainwright & Co., LLC in consideration for serving as the exclusive placement agent in connection with the offering (the "Placement Agent"), the Company paid the Placement Agent a cash fee of 7% of the aggregate gross proceeds raised in the June 2022 Offering, plus a management fee equal to0.5% of the gross proceeds raised in the Offering and reimbursement of certain expenses and legal fees.
+The Company also issued the Placement Agent warrants to purchase up to 189,474 shares of Common Stock (the "Placement Agent Warrants").
 The Placement Agent Warrants have substantially the same terms as the June 2022 Warrants, except that the Placement Agent Warrants have an exercise price equal to \$2.375 per share and expire on the fifth anniversary from the date of the commencement of sales in the June 2022 Offering.